Alias Reference¶

 OraDBA log path | $ORADBA_LOG |

-Database Operations Aliases¶
+Database Operations and Diagnostics¶

 Status and Monitoring¶